 Museo del Prado, Madrid, Spain

-Limbo: [14th century. < Latin, "on the border (of hell)," form of limbus "border, edge:]
+Limbo: [14th century. < Latin, "on the border (of hell)," form of limbus "border, edge:] in limbo - in a state of uncertainty or of being kept waiting.

 That pretty much defines the situation today.
 Everyone is on 'the border of hell' and in a state of uncertainty.
 None of us, though, can know what is going on in the heart, mind, and soul of our young patient.